Nominations & submissions

 Compliance with competition rules

-The Licensee, with Chair of Judges reserve the right to withdraw submissions if an entry has not compliant with the rules.
+The Licensee, in consultation with the Chair of Judges reserve the right to withdraw submissions if an entry is not compliant with the rules.

 All submissions must be reviewed for compliance with the submission guidelines.
-This must be undertaken initially by the award coordinator, however the withdrawal of a submission should be reviewed and implemented by the Chair of Judging and the Auditor.
+This must be undertaken initially by the awards coordinator, however the withdrawal of a submission should be reviewed and implemented by the Chair of Judges and the Auditor.

 All entrants must clearly demonstrate how they meet the eligibility requirements of each respective category that they choose to enter in Q1.
 If this is not adequately demonstrated then that entrant may be disqualified.

-- Tour & transport – the two categories are separated by the number of F/T equivalent employees
+For example: Tour and Transport and Major Tour and Transport, the two categories are differentiated by the number of full time equivalent employees.

 Insolvency of an entrant